apache/fluo/modules/stress/README.md

 where:

-input dir = A directory with file created by io.fluo.stress.trie.Generate
+input dir = A directory with file created by io.fluo.stress.trie.Generate node size = Size of node in bits which must be a divisor of 32/64
 ```

 After loading data, run the following command to check the status of the